Read the story Charles Terryn here

 A simple, clean 70’s Terryn steel vintage racebike

 The goal is to build it with a Zeus criterium groupset and Universal brakes.
 We are close to finishing it except for the hubs and derailleurs as we haven’t found any for a reasonable price (and I accidentally sold a front derailleur).

-- it isn’t such a high-end frame as the other Terryn we have but it is a pretty decent frame, main tubes should be 531 but not sure about the forks
+- It isn’t such a high-end frame as the other Terryn we have, but it is a pretty decent frame, main tubes should be 531 but not sure about the forks

 - not much filing done on the lugs